 I am based in Fulwood (PR2 9AF) on the outskirts of Preston close to the motorway network (M6 northbound - Junction 31a / southbound - Junction 32).
-I practice from home, sharing a counselling room with my partner who is a psychotherapist, the room provides a private, quiet and relaxed space for client work.
+I practice from home in spare room that provides a private, quiet and relaxed space for client work.

 I offer a space in which issues that can be difficult to discuss can be explored in a confidential and non-judgemental way.

 These issues can include lack of confidence, financial worries, intimacy issues, grief following loss of a loved one and death anxiety.
 You may be suffering from depression, low self-esteem or relationship issues.
 You may be struggling to find meaning in your life or have a crisis of faith.
 Perhaps you find yourself repeating negative behaviour patterns but don't understand why and therefore find it difficult to make positive changes.

 The way I work usually involves a person-centred therapeutic approach, which means we will go at your pace, for as long as you need, tackling difficult subjects when you feel you’re ready.
 We will be looking below the surface to understand the roots of the problem as well as developing strategies to help you to cope better and interrupt patterns of unhelpful behaviour and ways of thinking.